AlexsanderHamir/yieldpoint/README.md

 - `ExitHighPriority()`: Ends a high-priority section
 - `WaitIfActive()`: Blocks until high-priority section ends
 - `IsHighPriorityActive()`: Checks if any high-priority sections are active

+### Configuration Functions

+- `SetSpinWaitIterations(iterations int)`: Sets the number of spin iterations before falling back to blocking wait.
+This setting applies to the fast variant `WaitIfActiveFast`.
+- `SetDefaultYieldDuration(duration time.Duration)`: Sets the default duration for yielding operations.
+This setting applies to the standard `MaybeYield` to ensure it yields.

+## High Performance Functions

+- `MaybeYieldFast()`: High performance version
+- `WaitIfActiveFast()`: High performance version

 ### Priority Functions